OxygenCobalt/musikr-old/musikr/res/test/README.md

 ### Musikr Testing Files

-Files used by musikr testing to ensure correctness with rare tag formats and certain quirks.
+Files used by musikr testing to ensure correctness with rare tag configurations and quirks.

 These testing files are largely borrowed from [TagLib](https://github.com/taglib/taglib).
 All credit goes to the maintainers.